 - Pinch on any area to enter the Home screen edit mode.

 Please note, when you swipe left and right, you cannot cycle through the screen panels.
-Once you reach the leftmost or the rightmost panel, you cannot swipe in that direction any more.
+Once you reach the leftmost (Google Discover or Samsung Free)or the rightmost panel, you cannot swipe in that direction anymore.

 Differences between the Galaxy S21 Home screen and Apps screen?

 Galaxy S21 Apps screen, aka app drawer, is the actual holding place for apps.
-App icons on the Home screen, on the other hand, is just a shortcut to the apps in the Apps screen.
+App icons on the Home screen, on the other hand, are just shortcuts to the apps in the Apps screen.

 For this reason, each app in the Apps screen can appear only once.
 But on the Home screen, there is no such limitation.
 You can have multiple copies of an app on the Galaxy S21 Home screen.

 Besides, widgets are not listed on the Apps screen.
 They cannot be added to the Apps screen, which can only hold apps.

 On Galaxy S21, you have the option to hide the Apps screen.
 But if you choose this option, all apps will be added to the Home screen, and you cannot have multiple copies of one app on the home screen.